staggeredsix/vss-dev/README.md

 To launch the demo quickly with [NVIDIA AI Workbench](https://developer.nvidia.com/ai-workbench), open this repository in Workbench.
-The provided `.workbench/workbench.yaml` specification installs the required dependencies and starts the Gradio interface automatically.
+The provided `.workbench/workbench.yaml` specification installs the required dependencies.
+Gradio is configured as a managed application that can be started from the Applications section of the Workbench UI.

 ### Local Setup with Ollama + Whisper